mendix/docs/content/refguide7/import-project-package-dialog.md

 #### 2.1.2 Existing Mendix Team Server

 If you select this option, the app will be uploaded to an existing Team Server repository.
-You need to select the repository in the **Team Server App** drop-down list.
+You need to select the repository in the **Team Server App** drop-down menu.

 {{% alert type="info" %}}